lab1092/blender-manual_ja/manual/composite_nodes/types/color.rst

 Fac
-   The amount of mixing of the bottom socket is selected by the Factor input field (:guilabel:`Fac:`).
+   The amount of mixing of the bottom socket is selected by the Factor input field (*Fac:*).
 A factor of zero does not use the bottom socket, whereas a value of 1.0 makes full use.
 In Mix mode, 50:50 (0.50) is an even mix between the two, but in Add mode, .50 means that only half of the second socket's influence will be applied.

 Examples